kyunghyuncho/sft_collector/README.md

     python produce_json.py --dataset_name YOUR_DATASET_NAME --sqlie_file datasets.db --json_file YOUR_DATASET_NAME.json

 ### Use it with LitGPT

-Install litgpt as an example:

-    pip install litgpt

 Finetune your favourite model with the collected dataset: